• Link to Mail

 Most therapists list the types of insurance they accept on their websites or offer free consultations where you can ask them about insurance and your estimated session cost.

-Will the therapist be able to work around my schedule?
+Will the therapist work around a college student’s schedule?

 While seeking mental health treatment is important, you do not want to build a relationship with a therapist only to have to find someone new because of your class or work schedule.